emkorybski/attendees/README.markdown

 Hopefully line endings will not be a problem.

 ## Features
-* Access the UI e.g. like so (I assume the most basic server setup with no virtual hosts configured): `localhost/attendees/index.html`
 * The API is RESTful and returns results in JSON format
 * The API has an endpoint to return a list of all conference attendees, using `localhsot/attendees/attendees`
 * It also returns details for each attendee, e.g `localhost/attendees/attendees/9649`